sudo-awk/CloudHacking/flaws/level 6.md

 ```
 <kbd>![image](https://github.com/user-attachments/assets/3e67ace5-2786-4bc4-8ec1-ad9d08111210)</kbd>

+Great, we found another security policy called `list_apigateways`,

-we'll take the `PolicyArn` of the list_apigateways, to find the versionid, and as seen `v4` is our version
+We can enumerate this policy using `aws iam get-policy` to find the versionid, and as seen `v4` is our version

 <kbd>![image](https://github.com/user-attachments/assets/8df2443b-6c80-47ce-b18a-679ea20f356d)</kbd>

-Now that you have the ARN and the version id, you can see what the actual policy is:
+Now that you have the ARN and the version id, we can now request what the actual policy is by using the `aws get-policy-version` we'll provide it with `policy-arn` and `version-id` we found earlier.

 ```
 aws iam get-policy-version  --policy-arn arn:aws:iam::975426262029:policy/list_apigateways --version-id v4 --profile level6
 ```

 <kbd>![image](https://github.com/user-attachments/assets/a3c18607-9b7a-4c15-8f0e-e79779f7a75e)</kbd>

-This tells us using this policy we can call "apigateway:GET" on "arn:aws:apigateway:us-west-2::/restapis/*"
+This tells us we can call "apigateway:GET" on "arn:aws:apigateway:us-west-2::/restapis/*"

 Since the `SecurityAudit policy` lets us see some things about lambdas: